jhalterman/lyra/README.md

 Event listeners can be useful for setting up additional resources during recovery, such as auto-deleted exchanges and queues.

+## Cookbook

+See the [Lyra cookbook](https://github.com/jhalterman/lyra/wiki/Lyra-Cookbook) for handling various Rabbit use cases.

 ## Additional Notes

 #### On Recovery and Retry Policies